ATRIAL FIBRILLATION (AF)

 -

-Symptom relief Recruiting nowThis study looks at whether a procedure called catheter ablation can improve quality of life in people aged 80 and older who have atrial fibrillation (an irregular heartbeat).
-Participants will be randomly assigned to receive either the real procedure or a sham (fake) procedure. …
+Symptom relief Recruiting nowThis study looks at whether a procedure called catheter ablation can improve quality of life for people aged 80 and older who have a heart rhythm problem called atrial fibrillation.
+Half of the 182 participants will get the real procedure, and half will get a fake one (sham) to s…

 Matched conditions: ATRIAL FIBRILLATION (AF)